larrydodson/Amazon_Vine_Analysis/README.md

 # Summary

 ### Questions and Replies
-  1. state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+  *1. state if there is any positivity bias for reviews in the Vine program.
+Use the results of your analysis to support your statement.*

-  2. provide one additional analysis that you could do with the dataset to support your statement.
+  *2. provide one additional analysis that you could do with the dataset to support your statement.*